 IRRI-India's success began with the introduction of high-yielding rice variety IR8 dubbed "miracle rice," which helped save India from a massive famine in the 1960s.

 Lao PDR-IRRI collaboration began in the late 1960s and the first memorandum of understanding (MOU) between Lao PDR and IRRI was signed in 1987.

 IRRI began its first initiative in Pakistan in 1966 when the Ford Foundation decided to fund IRRI directly to hire rice specialists.
-It was through this arrangement that Kenneth Mueller was hired as a rice specialist to lead the Pakistan accelerated rice production project.

 As far back as 1941, Thailand recognized the importance of deepwater rice research by building the Huntra Rice Experiment Station.
 The first formal link between Thailand and IRRI was made in 1960-1963 when Prince M.C.
 Chakrabandhu became a founding member of the IRRI Board of Trustees.